guilex/laravel4-settings/readme.md

 ```
 /**
- * Gets our Page TItle
+ * Gets our Page Title
  * Will use the Site::get() to pull our page title from the config
  */
 Site::macro('getPageTitle', function() {